Textualize/textual/docs/how-to/work-with-containers.md

 That's it!
 A simple widget with a few preset styles.
 The other containers are just as simple.

-You can customize the container with TCSS in the same way as other widgets.

 ## Horizontal and Vertical